Become a Plant Conservation Volunteer with the

 From Laney Widener

-• Attend the annual 1-day training session held on a weekend in March/April for your state to review surveying protocols, PCV guidelines, and available surveys for the season.
+• Complete required online training course and attend the required annual 1-day training session held in March/April for your state to review surveying protocols, PCV guidelines, and available surveys for the season.

 • Review available surveys and choose those suited to your abilities and/or those that advance the New England Plant Conservation Program goals.

-• Complete at least one rare plant survey including research on plant/accessing location, coordinating with other volunteers to survey, conducting the survey and completing and submitting field forms digitally through a secure website.
+• Complete at least one rare plant survey including research on plant/accessing location, coordinating with other volunteers to survey, completing the survey and submitting field forms digitally through a secure website.

-• Conduct assigned seed collections on rare plants following specific protocols.
+• Conduct assigned seed collections as needed on rare plants following specific protocols.

 • Represent the PCV program and conduct work in a professional manner.